pierre-alain-b/rainloop-nextcloud/README.md

 # rainloop-nextcloud

+## rainloop-nextcloud is to be deprecated (soon) in favor of snappymail!

 rainloop-nextcloud is a plugin for Nextcloud to use the Rainloop webmail (http://www.rainloop.net/).
 However the Rainloop webmail does not seem to be maintained anymore...
 SnappyMail (https://snappymail.eu/) is reasonably close and seems better supported.
 A project of plugin of SnappyMail for Nextcloud is being explored, see https://github.com/the-djmaze/snappymail/issues/96 for more details.

 ## Which branch for which version of Nextcloud?